MD problem when use "nstlist=-1" option with tabulated potential

 which would become unstable (this mass of oxygen is 16).

-#3 Updated by Berk Hess almost 10 years ago
+#3 Updated by Berk Hess about 10 years ago

 Indeed, your mass is correct.